Guide, Updated 15 May 2026

 The DVSA operates under the Equality Act 2010, which requires public bodies to make reasonable adjustments for candidates with disabilities.
 The Act defines disability broadly: a physical or mental impairment that has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities.
 The threshold is lower than many candidates assume.
 Dyslexia, autism, ADHD, hearing impairment, mobility limitations, and most chronic health conditions all qualify.
 The disability does not need to be visible, registered, or formally diagnosed in some cases (though documentation helps for the more substantial accommodations).

 The reasonable-adjustments framework gives the DVSA flexibility to tailor accommodations to the candidate rather than applying a rigid checklist.
-In practice the most common adjustments are time extensions, BSL interpretation, simplified language during the practical, and modified routes.
-The DVSA does not charge for any of these.
-The cost of an interpreter, the extended test duration, and the administrative arrangement of a modified route are all DVSA-funded.
+In practice the most common adjustments are extra time, a BSL interpreter, and simplified or repeated instructions during the practical.
+The DVSA does not charge for these adjustments.
+Declare a disability or health condition when you book so the centre can arrange the right support; gov.uk sets out what is available.

 Theory test accommodations